 We don't know.

-Recently California issued a statewide list of what businesses and activities are allowed in its counties, depending on a standard set of metrics.
+In the summer, of 2020 California issued a statewide plan (Blueprint for Safer Economy) listing what businesses and activities are allowed in its counties, depending on a standard set of metrics.
 Counties will be allowed to move to a new stage of operations when those indicators are doing well, but if those metrics go up, that county will need to close down the higher level for at least 3 weeks, and until its indicators improve, As of this writing, nearly all counties in the state are classified at the most restrictive level ("widespread").
 In addition, several counties in the Bay Area Region (including Santa Clara County) have chosen to follow the more restricted regulations of the statewide Regional Shelter at Home Order.
 Also, Santa Clara County's own Mandatory Revised Order of Nov.
 28, 2020 adds further restrictions.
 Read on for details.

 PlaneTree Health Library's webpages will be updated regularly (in some cases, daily) with the latest accurate, verifiable, news you can use during this pandemic.